bruinit/Docker/README.md

-# Template for project 1
+# Template for your website

-This repository is your group's place to store all files for the implementation phase of Project 1.
-The Analysis and Design artefacts are still stored on OneDrive, which you have worked with the past weeks.
+This repository contains all files for the implementation phase of your project.

 You are free to re-structure this repository to your liking, but make sure that you have a system and it's not chaotic!